genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

   - `/etc/dgenies/tools.yaml` if installed with root access
   - `~/.dgenies/tools.yaml` else
 - Windows:
-  - `tools.yaml` file of the install folder
+  - `tools.yaml` file of the installation folder

 To change this file, please copy it into `tools.yaml.local` (at the same location) to avoid to erase the file on upgrades.